Overexploitation: History

 When the giant flightless birds called moa were overexploited to the point of extinction, the giant Haast's eagle that preyed on them also became extinct.

-The concern about overexploitation, although relatively recent in the annals of modern environmental awareness, has its roots in ancient practices deeply embedded in human history.
-Contrary to the notion that overexploitation is an exclusively contemporary issue, the phenomenon has been documented for millennia and is not limited to human activities alone.
-Historical evidence reveals that various cultures and societies have engaged in practices that have led to the overuse of natural resources, sometimes with drastic consequences.
+Even though people are only starting to care about the environment in modern times, worries about overexploitation have been around for a long time.
+Overexploitation has been recorded for millennia and is not confined to humans, contrary to popular belief.
+History demonstrates that numerous societies have excessively exploited natural resources, occasionally resulting in severe repercussions such as species extinction and ecosystem degradation.
+There is paleontological evidence that prehistoric communities led to the extinction of certain species.
+The possibility that human influence has drastically affected various animal species is not a new idea; already in 1916 Edward Winslow Gifford proposed that overexploitation was the most logical explanation for the stratigraphic variation of remains of marine invertebrates present in San Francisco Bay.

 One poignant example can be found in the ceremonial cloaks of Hawaiian kings, which were adorned with the feathers of the now-extinct mamo bird.
 Crafting a single cloak required the feathers of approximately 70,000 adult mamo birds, illustrating a staggering scale of resource extraction that ultimately contributed to the extinction of these birds.
 This instance highlights how cultural traditions and their associated demands can sometimes lead to the overexploitation of a species to the brink of extinction.

 The story of the dodo bird from Mauritius is another clear example of overexploitation.
 The dodo, a flightless bird, exhibited a lack of fear toward predators, including humans, making it exceptionally vulnerable to hunting.
 The dodo quickly became extinct because it was naive and lacked natural defenses against both human hunters and newly introduced species.
 This case offers insight into how certain species, particularly those isolated on islands, can be disproportionately affected by human activities due to their evolutionary adaptations.